 "...I hope we Chinese can all join force, and not be bullied by others.
-At least we Chinese people should support each other...and we need to help each other."
-(Speaker 5, W, Age 30-59)
+At least we Chinese people should support each other...

+and we need to help each other."

+Speaker 5, W, Age 30-59

-- Participants wanted a stronger bond within communities, named here as "Chinese solidarity" to rally against AAR, despite the diasporic history and geopolitical conflict within the diverse Chinese Canadian population. - Many admired the solidarity within the Black community through the Black Lives Matter movement after the death of George Floyd.
+Participants wanted a stronger bond within communities, named here as "Chinese solidarity" to rally against AAR, despite the diasporic history and geopolitical conflict within the diverse Chinese Canadian population.

+- Many admired the solidarity within the Black community through the Black Lives Matter movement and particularly resonated with the solidarity movements organized after the murder of George Floyd.
 They hoped the movement can help exert leverage on the Chinese population to stand firmly against discrimination. - Participants look forward to hosting and participating in more AAR events in order to bring greater awareness of discrimination while advocating for justice. - "Chinese solidarity" allowed participants to feel supported, heard, and validated in their experiences with AAR. - A stronger "Chinese solidarity" means people would contribute based on their skills and support those with less privilege.